Card Renewal, Card Replacement & Lost Cards

 This section provides information on how you can manage card renewal, replacement and lost cards for your customers using the Thredd Platform.

-If you want to transfer the card balance immediately to the new card and to update any linked wallet/card payment tokens at the same time, then select a suitable renew option.
+If you want to transfer the card balance immediately to the new card and to update any linked wallet/card payment tokens at the same time.
+You can then select a suitable renew option.

 Replacing Lost, Stolen or Damaged Cards

-In the event your client loses a card or reports it as stolen, we recommend the following steps:
+In the event your customer loses a card or reports it as stolen, we recommend the following steps:

 Step 1: Identify the lost card's public token

-Identify the corresponding public token for the card that is lost.
+Identify the corresponding public token for the lost card.
 This is returned in the response to creating a card.

 Step 2: Update Card Status